capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/error-handler/en-US.md

 ---
-category: Components
-type: ErrorHandler
 title: Error handler
-cols: 1
+desc: "The `MErrorHandler` component is used to handle exception information when the `blazor` component data is loaded and rendered."
 ---

-# Error handler

-The `MErrorHandler` component is used to handle exception information when the `blazor` component data is loaded and rendered.

 ## Usage